-Working with clients at all levels can be more challenging than projects they’re hiring you for.
-As a consultant, you are on the front-line of a war between you, your client, your client’s department heads, and sometimes your client’s client.
+Working with clients at all levels can be more challenging than the projects they’re hiring you for.
+As a consultant, you are on the front-line of a war between you, your client, your client’s department head, and sometimes your client’s client.

 Over the past twelve years I’ve had clients say lots of things, and the ability to read between the lines has become an essential skill.